AzuraCast/AzuraCast/SUPPORT.md

 If you intend to leave this script running for long term periods, you must change the password to something more secure.

-### Force a Full Update (Bare-metal Installations)
+### Force a Full Update (Ansible Installations)

-Normally, the Bare-metal installer's update script only updates the portion of the system that have been modified since your last update.
+Normally, the Ansible installer's update script only updates the portion of the system that have been modified since your last update.
 If an update was interrupted or otherwise is causing trouble, you can force the update script to process all components, which can often fix any issues:

-##### Bare-metal
+##### Ansible

 ```bash
 ./update.sh --full